top of page

 시간낭비인: "A waste of time." 시간 means "time," and 낭비 means "waste." -인 is the attributive form of "is," connecting "time waste" to the next phrase.

-야자에: "At evening self-study." 야자 is short for 야간자율학습, a common term in Korea referring to mandatory evening self-study sessions for students. -에 indicates location or context.
+야자에: "At evening self-study." 야자 is short for 야간자율학습, a common term in Korea referring to mandatory evening self-study sessions for students. -에 is a location/time particle → “in/on/at every day.”

 돌직구를 날려: "Throw a straight pitch." 돌직구 is a baseball term meaning "straight pitch" and is often used metaphorically to mean "directness" or "getting straight to the point." 날려 is the imperative form of 날리다 (to throw or send flying).